 Following our excursion to the grand palace, we made our way back onto the Autobahn, turned off at Bad Reichenhall and eventually pulled into the Campground Winkl-Landthal near Bischofswiesen, some 8 kilometres north of Berchtesgaden.
-We had no reservation so were super happy to score a spot right along the creek with views of the Berchtesgaden Alps.
+We had no reservation and so were super happy to score a spot right along a creek with views of the Berchtesgaden Alps.

 Like Soyensee, Winkl-Landthal was fairly quiet though it certainly had stacks more campers.
 But they all seemed to be quiet Dutch people whose main staple was white bread and coke – for breakfast and dinner.

 Since it was so beautiful and we had plenty to explore in the area, we stayed put for three nights.